guidoism/escape/inspiration/jonesforth.md

 In case this is not legally possible, I grant any entity the right to use this work for any purpose, without any conditions, unless such conditions are required by law.

-## SETTING UP

-Let's get a few housekeeping things out of the way.
-Firstly because I need to draw lots of ASCII-art diagrams to explain concepts, the best way to look at this is using a window which uses a fixed width font and is at least this wide:

- <------------------------------------------------------------------------------------------------------------------------>

-Secondly make sure TABS are set to 8 characters.
-The following should be a vertical line.
-If not, sort out your tabs.

-                |
-                |
-                |

-Thirdly I assume that your screen is at least 50 characters high.

 ## ASSEMBLING